dasarpai/old.dasarpai.github.io/_samskrutyatra/2019-07-29-nasadiya-sukta.md

 author: 'Hari Thapliyaal'

-excerpt: "## Nasadiya Sukta ### Nasadiya Sukta from RigVeda In English we can call it Hymn of Creation.
+excerpt: "Nasadiya Sukta ### Nasadiya Sukta from RigVeda In English we can call it Hymn of Creation.
 This is part of 10th mandala of the Rigveda (10:129).
 It is contemplating on the cosmology and the origin of the universe.
 This"

 share: true
 ---